dev-magdielSilva/dev-magdielSilva/README.md

 ### Hi there 👋
+I am an architect and designer with experience in graphic design, UX-UI and project development.
+I am a Front-End programmer, with skills in ReactJS and agile methodologies.

 <!--
 **dev-magdielSilva/dev-magdielSilva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.